jet/dotnet-templates/README.md

 - `throw`: if something can go wrong, but it's not an anticipated first class part of the workflow, there's no point returning an `Error` result; [_you're better off using Exceptions_](https://eiriktsarpalis.wordpress.com/2017/02/19/youre-better-off-using-exceptions).
 - `bool`: in some cases, an external system may need to know whether something is permitted or necessary.
 If that's all that's needed, don't return identifiers or messages give away extra information
 - _simple discriminated union_: the next step after a `true`/`false` is to make a simple discriminated union - you get a chance to name it, and the cases involved.
+- record, anonymous record, tuple: returning multiple items is normally best accomplished via a named record type.
+  - the caller gets to use a clear name per field
+  - how it's encoded in the State type can vary over time without consumption sites needing to be revisited
+  - extra fields can be added later, without each layer through which the response travels needing to be adjusted
+  - the caller gets to pin the exact result type via a type annotation (either in the `Service`'s `member` return type, or at the call site) - this is not possible if it's an anonymous record
+  :bulb: in some cases it a tuple can be a better encoding if it's important that each call site explicitly consume each part of the result
 - `string`: A string can be anything in any language.
 It can be `null`.
 It should not be used to convey a decision outcome.
 - `Result`: A result can be a success or a failure. both sides are generic.
 Its the very definition of a lowest common denominator.
   - if it's required in a response transmission, map it out there; don't make the implementation logic messier and harder to test in order to facilitate that need.